BluAS, shuffle your albums with BluOS

 First, an artist is randomly selected, so that every artist on your NAS has an equal chance.
 Second, an album is randomly selected and played.
 BluAS uses an own index containing all your available artists and its genre.
 This allows a quick selection of the albums!

 To control album playback (and visualize album playback durations with progress bars), BluAS does not allow simultaneous control of other controllers (such as the BluOS controller app).
-When BluAS takes control by selecting and playing an album, the status becomes set by BluAS.
+When BluAS takes control by selecting and playing an album, BluAS becomes standby, the Artist button turns to green.

 Button layout overview